lucascoelhof/CarND-Advanced-Lane-Lines/README.md

 python3 camera_calibration.py
 ```
 It will produce the file [calibration.p](camera_cal/calibration.p).
-Then, to get a video output, you can run:
+Then, to get video output, you can run:

 ```bash
 python3 project_video.py